 The drive was silent.
 Her mind razor sharp.
 As she looked in the rearview mirror, she saw the Four Pillars.
 She would never be afraid again.
 Nor would her baby.
 She prayed it was a girl.
 She rubbed her belly and hummed as she drove into the night.

 Nearing home, she reached into her satchel and pulled out a gris-gris ball, holding it up and visualizing what was about to happen.

 Scott A. Cook is Artistic Producer of the professional musical theatre company, TheatreWorks Florida.
 The critically acclaimed company has won numerous awards from the National Endowment for the Arts and Broadway World.
 At 56 years old, he has created over 180 stories for the stage.
 After years of working in theatre, Scott is now following his dream of writing.
 Transitioning from stage to page seems a natural progression; a stage director pays immense attention to detail, just as an author does of any well written story.
-His favored genre is dark horror fiction in the vein of Stephen King, Clive Barker and H.P.
+Scott writes dark horror fiction.
+Favorite authors include Stephen King, Clive Barker and H.P.
 Lovecraft.